-The rotary vector (RV) reducer, accounting for about 38% of the total cost, is the core component of a robot [1] and [2].
-The RV reducer is mainly composed of two-stage mechanism.
-The cycloidal-pin gear at the low speed stage is directly connected to the output shaft, so its transmission performance determines the output accuracy of a reducer [3] and [4], which directly affects the motion accuracy, repeated positioning accuracy and service life of the robot.
+The rotary vector (RV) reducer, accounting for about 38 % of the total cost, is the core component of a robot [1] and [2].
+The RV reducer is mainly composed of a two-stage mechanism.
+The cycloidal-pin gear at the low-speed stage is directly connected to the output shaft, so its transmission performance determines the output accuracy of a reducer [3] and [4], which directly affects the motion accuracy, repeated positioning accuracy and service life of the robot.

 One of the main features of cycloidal-pin transmission is simultaneous multi-tooth engagement.
 The error equalization effect generated by multi-tooth meshing is conducive to improving the transmission accuracy, which allows high meshing rigidity and large carrying capacity.
-However, due to the complicated load distribution and contact conditions of the cycloidal-pin gear with simultaneous multi-tooth meshing, as well as the lack of effective load analysis methods, the theoretically designed RV mechanism with good meshing characteristics actually shows poor load performance in practical applications.
-Low transmission precision, insufficient bearing capacity and short accuracy retention are common problems to be solved in RV transmission.
+However, due to the complicated load distribution and contact conditions of the cycloidal-pin gear with simultaneous multitooth meshing, as well as the lack of effective load analysis methods, the theoretically designed RV mechanism with good meshing characteristics shows poor load performance in practical applications.
+Low transmission precision, insufficient bearing capacity, and short accuracy retention are common problems to be solved in RV transmission.

-Many researchers have conducted in-depth studies on the meshing characteristics of cycloidal-pin drives.
-Lin et al. [1] analyzed the kinematic characteristics of the cycloidal drive by using the tooth contact analysis.
-Through analyzing the contact dynamics in a cycloidal-pin transmission, Xu et al. [3] concluded that multitooth meshing characteristics have the main influence on the kinematic accuracy and the contact force.
+Many researchers have conducted in-depth studies on the meshing characteristics of cycloidalpin drives.
+Lin et al. [1] analysed the kinematic characteristics of the cycloidal drive by using the tooth contact analysis.
+Through analysing the contact dynamics in a cycloidal-pin transmission, Xu et al. [3] concluded that multi-tooth meshing characteristics have the main influence on the kinematic accuracy and the contact force.
 Based on unloaded and loaded contact analyses of the cycloid speed reducer, Li et al. [5] predicted the loads on various components in the presence of clearances and eccentricity errors.
 Li et al. [6] proposed an unloaded meshing analysis method for RV cycloidal-pin drive considering the influence of manufacturing errors.
-Based on the influence coefficient method, Huang et al. [7] proposed a computerized approach of loaded tooth contact analysis for the contact tooth pairs of the involute stage and the cycloid stage.
+Based on the influence coefficient method, Huang and Tsai [7] proposed a computerized approach of loaded tooth contact analysis for the contact tooth pairs of the involute stage and the cycloid stage.
 Demenego et al. [8] developed a computer program for tooth contact analysis, which can determine the virtual pair of contacting profiles, the backlash and the transmission errors.
-To solve the contact failure problem of heavy-duty cycloid reducers, the teeth mesh was originally studied as a non-Hertz elastic contact problem [9].